95ellismle/Orbital-Visualiser/README.md

 + I've added a TACHYON_LINUXAND64 binary.
 Would like to just use this instead of finding the binary on the computer.
 Also could compile a better version which supports rendering straight to png.

 + Add and test support for visualising replicas

-+ Finish the pvecs calculator.
-It works for ethylene but needs to work in general.

 + Try parallelising again! (maybe this means only parallelising the python part and not the VMD part)